 In addition, staff heard from residential property owners who were not included as eligible to declare under the VUT program.
-Having documented these instances, inspected the properties and in consultation with MPAC, staff recommend the inclusion of four additional property codes for the 2026 VUT cycle, to accurately reflect the objectives of the VUT program.
+Having documented these instances, inspected the properties and in consultation with MPAC, staff recommend the inclusion of one additional property code for the 2026 VUT cycle, to accurately reflect the objectives of the VUT program.
 The property code changes to the VUT program proposed by staff are summarized in Table 6 below.